-- Don´t take too much with you, the rucksack can be quite heavy.
+- Don’t take too much with you; your rucksack can get heavy.

 - Have a lot of clean t-shirts (especially if you are travelling in the summertime.)

-- Have a practical purse for your passport, your money and credit card.
+- Have a secure purse or wallet for your passport, money, and credit cards.

 you know it.

 - Don’t let guidebooks, e.g. Lonely Planet decide what are nice or not so nice places to visit.

 - Start with a positive and “let’s see what happens” attitude.
 Have a nice trip!